In this guide we’ll take a look at the best brush cutters for brambles.

 The Makita EBH252U 24.5CC Brush Cutter uses unleaded petrol rather than 2 stroke petrol which makes it more convenient if you don’t want to mix your own fuel or pay a premium for premixed two-stroke.
 Without fuel and attachments, it weighs 5.7kg making it a lightweight option.
 However, with the heavier blades and a full tank of fuel that goes up to 10.3kg.

-This is the best brush cutter if you want a petrol version but want to but petrol straight in rather than mixing two-stroke yourself.
+This is the best brush cutter for brambles if you want a petrol version but want to but petrol straight in rather than mixing two-stroke yourself.
 It is capable of heavy-duty tasks while being relatively light.

 Brush Cutter Buying Guide